simonkowallik/mkiapp/README.md

         tmpl-checksum none
         tmpl-signature none
     }

-You can customize / this further, for example example allow to customize the description field as outlined above.

 > *Important:* Please note that the the whole line of section file placeholders `<MKIAPP_SECTIONFILE_>` will be replaced!
 Make sure the placeholder is the *only* entry in the line, as shown above.